Back to Blog

 • choose WordLift and fully automate the process.

 WordLift solves this limitation and allows you to add structured data to your website even if you are not an SEO expert.
-Artificial intelligence analyzes your content and automatically suggests that the entities mark your website, indicating the best type of property to assign to it.
-The process is speedy, the interface is simple to use, and anyone can get started.
-Finally, unlike other plugins, with WordLift, you can access the same technology used by enterprise customers with any subscription.
+Artificial intelligence analyzes your content and automatically suggests the entities that exist on your website, indicating the best type of property to assign to it.

 If you are using WordPress, you can use WordLift: a plugin for WordPress that helps content editors and website owners markup their content with schema.org markup without requiring any technical skills.
 Thanks to natural language processing, WordLift does it automatically.